nuriarh/start-bicing/README.md

 However, if you have ever tried to go to the beach on the bicing on a Sunday morning, once you finally arrive there, all the stations are likely full, and there’s a line of people waiting to return their bike.
 Believe me, that's pretty annoying!
 On the other hand, if you live in north-neighbourhoods of Barcelona, you will probably find your closest station completely empty - very easy to go down the hill but not the other way - uhum.
 Although there's a public service that collects and brings bikes from full stations to empty ones, the problem still remains there.

 With the aim of improving the quality of the service and make it more reliable for the users, in this work I've tried to make predictions about the statuses of the stations of the public bicycle service in Barcelona using publicly available data applying Time Series Analysis and Random Forest Regression models.
-But, before that, I've deeply analysed and mapped the data in order to observe different patterns and behaviours of each station.
+But, before that, I've deeply analysed and mapped the data in order to observe different patterns and behaviors of each station.

 <p align="center">
   <a href="https://www.bicing.barcelona/nou-servei-bicing">